OkaeriPoland/okaeri-platform/README.md

 ### Performance

 The example plugin loads in under 20ms on the AMD Ryzen 3600 system.
-Runtime overhead for most of the components is negligible as most of the work is done at the startup, which is relatively fast, and even less noticeable thanks to special async preloading technology (blocking time is the real time server spent waiting for the platform).
+Runtime overhead for most of the components is negligible as most of the work is done at the startup, which is relatively fast, and even less noticeable thanks to special async preloading technology (up to 5x faster loading time).
+We use highly parallelized startup routine that can load most of the data at the time server is loading worlds or other plugins.
+Blocking time is the real time server spent waiting for the platform.

 ```console
 # platform startup speed